kaldi-asr/kaldi/egs/icsi/README.txt

 ICSI data comprises around 72 hours of natural, meeting-style overlapped English speech recorded at International Computer Science Institute (ICSI), Berkley.
-Speech is captured using set of parallel microphones, including close-talk headsets, and several distant independent microhones (i.e. mics that do not form any explicitly known geometry, see below for an example layout).
+Speech is captured using the set of parallel microphones, including close-talk headsets, and several distant independent microhones (i.e. mics that do not form any explicitly known geometry, see below for an example layout).
 Recordings are sampled at 16kHz.

-See [1] for a more details on ICSI, or [2,3] to access the data.
+See [1] for more details on ICSI, or [2,3] to access the data.
 The correpodning paper describing the ICSI corpora is [4]

 [1] http://www1.icsi.berkeley.edu/Speech/mr/